 "clearly manufacturers will need time to create products that are compliant to the standards and it is unlikely that it will be possible to purchase a compliant device immediately" - CAA

-DJI have been testing their direct drone to phone remote ID app, but this is also a requirement for the C1 category, and so its hard to draw many conclusions regarding what they are going to release this year.
-Also, bear in mind that any of the larger drones within the C2 category (Phantom and Inspire) are likely to need to have some form of robust propeller guards (not the kind of flimsy guards you can currently buy), and so this might take a little more time to develop and obtain EASA approval
+DJI have been testing their direct drone to phone remote ID app, but this is also a requirement for the C1 category, and so it is hard to draw many conclusions regarding what they are going to release this year.
+Also, bear in mind that any of the larger drones within the C2 category (Phantom and Inspire) are likely to need to have some form of robust propeller guards (not the kind of flimsy guards you can currently buy), and so this might take a little more time to develop and obtain EASA approval.

-When will i be able to buy a C2 category drone?
+When will I be able to buy a C2 category drone?

 It is very likely that within the next 2-3 years we will see some C2 compliant drones being released, however it is very difficult to say when and what they might be.
-It is possible that manufacturers will focus their efforts on releasing smaller, consumer grade drones first within C1 category, as they tend to sell in much higher numbers.
+It is possible that manufacturers will focus their efforts on releasing smaller, consumer grade drones first within the C1 category, as they tend to sell in much higher numbers.
 This could mean you will have to wait longer for a useful commercial grade drone for the A2 category such as a Phantom and Inspire.
 Conversely it is possible that there will be a flurry of releases of both consumer and commercial grade drones over the next 6 months.
-Lets just remember that the smaller Mavic style drones are becoming useful for many more applications, however they are still limited in terms of data quality.
-Only you will be able to decide if these are useful for your business
+Let's just remember that the smaller Mavic style drones are becoming useful for many more applications, however they are still limited in terms of data quality.
+Only you will be able to decide if these are useful for your business.

-If however you like dealing with business certainty, then the only business certainty you have right now is that nothing currently meets EASA standards and will only be able to be operated in the transitional category
+If, however, you like dealing with business certainty, then the only business certainty you have right now is that nothing currently meets EASA standards and will only be able to be operated in the transitional category.